TobiasRitschel/hi-solve/README.md

-# HI-SOLVE
+# Hi-solve
 ## Introduction
-HI-SOLVE implements an iterative high-order numerical method for solving nonlinear algebraic equations in the form
+Hi-solve implements an iterative high-order numerical method for solving nonlinear algebraic equations in the form

   f(x) = 0.